deftio/provisional-patent-template/README.md

 # A Provisional Patent Template for Inventors
 (c) 2020 Manu Chatterjee  -- deftio (at) deftio (dot) com

-As(an)entreprenuer or inventor understanding Intellectual Property is a important.
+As an entreprenuer or inventor understanding Intellectual Property is a important.
 One of the key aspects of IP is getting a patent.
 A patent grant's the owner the right to make or produce something exclusively for a period of time (typically 20 years from the date of filing).

 This repository contains a template that anyone can use to draft a simple provisional patent and file it with the US Patent office.

-I've been through several startups, worked at some very large companies, and had over 45 patents granted.
+I've been through several startups, worked at some very large companies, and had several patents granted.
 I have used the template here for many of my filings and for assisting other startups in getting their first filings done.
 More importantly, by using a good template, it saves time for when you must convert a provisional patent in to a full patent filing.

 This repo is an overview of provisional patents from a creator / inventor's point of view, along with a template and explanation of the patent process.
 I'll touch on US based patents, provisional patents, and conversion, but I strongly advise that you seek professional legal advice if you are inexperienced with the Intellectual Property landscape.